 I will use Learning Suite to post assignments and grades.

-I will hold office hours on Mondays 12-1 and Tuesdays 12-1.
+I will hold office hours TBA.
 I am also available at other times if you make arrangements with me.
+My office hours will be held in my office on campus, 722 KMBL.
+There is also an option to meet via Zoom if you would prefer.
 I encourage you to come by to talk about assignments in the class, suggestions for improving the class, politics and current events, the perils of student life, or for any other reason.

 This is a problem-based course.
 Students learn principles by reading the text.
 Thus, you should read the material to be discussed prior to the class.
 Students learn how to apply the principles by solving problems with the instructor using those principles in class.
 Then students test their understanding by solving problems on their own.
 Students will all have the opportunity/obligation to present their answers to various problems to the rest of class.
 You should anticipate that I will call on you to contribute your opinion.

-I actively encourage questions, interruptions, cries for help, protests of disbelief, etc. You will never be penalized for participating--even when this takes the form of vague complaints like, "I've got no clue why we are reading this stuff!"
-I urge--indeed, I expect--you to take advantage of the chance to talk with me during office hours.
+I actively encourage questions, interruptions, cries for help, protests of disbelief, etc. I urge--indeed, I expect--you to take advantage of the chance to talk with me during office hours.

 A Chinese proverb (supposedly) says, "I hear and I forget, I see and I remember, I do and I understand."
 This philosophy drives the requirements of the class.